TchiRubick/cars-api/Readme.md

 The objectiv is to finish a maximum of feature in a short time.
 This is what i have done in 2 hours.

+It's delivered with 3 docker container, php-fpm container, nginx container and the database container.

 ## Done

 - Docker configuration